kaeyros-analytics-org/sema-doc/getting_started/index.rst

     #.
 Tombola:
         * Open the Tombola module.
         * Configure the prize draw settings and the Qr Code scanning for purchase validation.
-        * Define the prizes and notify winners through WhatsApp or Telegram.
+        * Define the prizes and notify winners through WhatsApp.